 Maximizing Thermal Management Technology Value

-In order to contain costs, thermal component and system integration innovations are necessary.
-Thermal management advancements may involve hardware and increasingly software revisions to improve system start-up, reduce thermal losses, or recapture waste thermal energy.
+Companies are making great strides in electrified vehicle system value.
+Achieving significantly longer vehicle range and improving battery life while keeping mass and cost control.
+With great improvements in fuel consumption and important thermal system improvements, conventional powertrain vehicles are not standing still.
+Meanwhile, mild and strong hybrid vehicles continue to evolve, particularly to reduce cost.
+In order to contain costs, thermal component and system integration innovation innovations are necessary.
+Thermal management advancements may involve hardware and increasingly software revisions to improve systems start-up, reduce thermal losses or recapture waste thermal energy.

-This report will examine the on- and off-cycle value of 60 thermal management technologies and over 100 component and system suppliers.
-The analysis will consider how benefits and costs affect technology value propositions and commercialization priorities.
+ITB’s 2019 report, “Maximizing Thermal Management Technology Value” examines the on- and off-cycle value of 80 thermal technologies and 280 component and system suppliers.
+The analysis considers how benefits and costs affect technology value propositions and commercialization priorities.
 Furthermore, the analysis explores how to unlock potential credit value.
-The ITB Group’s research will incorporate feedback from Asian, European, and North American OEMs and suppliers.
-This report includes market, technology and economic analyses in order to identify key thermal priorities.
+The ITB Group’s research incorporates feedback from global OEMs and suppliers.
+This includes market and technology value analyses to identify key thermal opportunities and priorities.
 Thermal technology analyses cover conventional and electrified powertrains as well as passenger comfort systems and their interdependencies.

-Key points of the research will include:
+Key points in the research include:

-- Assessment of market positioning for leading suppliers.
+- Assessment of supplier market positioning